Your trash bags hold a bunch of gross stuff. The last thing you need is for the bag to break and spill the stinky contents onto you and the floor.

 The top of the bag is twice as strong as the rest of the bag.
 This ensures it doesn’t tear open when the bag is packed to the brim.
 As for the rest of the bag, it uses Power Flex technology to expand around larger objects without ripping.

 - Twice as strong as the leading national brand.

 - Elasticated plastic, so it’s tear- and leak-resistant.

 - Great for heavy debris, like yard waste or transporting books.

 Glad ForceFlex Drawstring Trash Bags

 For ultimate durability, we recommend the Glad ForceFlex Drawstring Trash Bag.
 It uses two layers of protection to limit leaks and tears.
 The inner layer, in particular, is super strong and resists tears before they can reach the outside of the bag.

-The Leakguard technology traps liquids inside the bag and the outer layer protects against any leaks.
-So no matter what is lurking in your trash bag, there won’t be any leaks on your floors or shoes.
+The Leakguard technology traps liquids inside the bag, and the outer layer protects against leaks.
+So no matter what lurks in your trash bag, there won’t be any leaks on your floors or shoes.

 - Two layers to prevent leaks and tears.